davepinch/pinchy.cc/collections/_fragments/the-universe-was-tightly-wound.md

 ---
-title: "The universe was tightly wound"
+title: "the universe was tightly wound"
 tags:
   - Fragment
   - Lofty Thoughts